-A living will is a document that is completed by an adult (18 years or older) to specify how they would like to be taken care of after experiencing a serious medical event that leaves them in a state where they can’t convey their wishes (known as being “incapacitated”).
+A living will is a document that is completed by an adult (18 years or older) to specify how they would like to be taken care of after experiencing a serious medical event that leaves them in a state where they can’t convey their wishes (“incapacitated”).
 The document is frequently combined with a medical power of attorney, which is a form used for designating a trusted person to communicate with doctors on their behalf.

 A living will is solely for specifying medical care instructions and does not cover the person’s estate and other topics.

-In contrast, a last will and testament or “will” is a form that serves as instructions for family members in how they should distribute one’s estate after they have died.
+In contrast, a last will and testament or simply a “will” is a form that serves as instructions for family members on how they should distribute the principal’s estate after they have died.

 Before one can begin stating their wishes, they need to identify how they’d like to go about completing the living will.
-The principal (one completing the form) can go about obtaining a living will in one of three (3) ways:
+The principal (person completing the form) can go about obtaining a living will in one of the following three (3) ways:

 - Have an attorney draft the form.
 This is the most expensive option (can cost upwards of $250).
 For those with highly unique wishes, this route may make sense.
 However, for the majority of people, going with an attorney is overkill.

 - Download and complete the free version.
-Start by selecting the applicable state above to download a living will that complies with one’s state-specific statutes (signing requirements, for example).
-While this option is free, one should do their research to ensure the form meets their exact needs.
+Select the applicable state above to download a living will that complies with the specific statutes in the principal’s state of residence.
+While this option is free, it’s important to do some research to ensure the form meets one’s exact needs.

 - Use a form filler (most recommended).
-By using eForms, one gets the best of both worlds by receiving an attorney-drafted form that walks the user step-by-step through the entire process, while sitting at an affordable price.
-One can download the completed form one-time for $45, or use a free 7-day trial (charges $39 after one week).
+By using eSign, one gets the best of both worlds by using an attorney-drafted form that offers the user a step-by-step process, while remaining more affordable than hiring legal counsel.
+One can download the completed form one time for $45, or use a free 7-day trial (charges $39 after one week).

-The principal will need to establish the following with the form:
+The principal will need to think about and make decisions pertaining to the following items:

-- What would qualify as an unacceptable quality of life (not recognizing family and friends, depending on others for daily life, being in a coma, and so on);
+- What would qualify as an unacceptable quality of life (not recognizing family and friends, depending on others for daily life, being in a coma, etc.).

-- Whether or not they would like to be treated via artificial life support if they have any of the qualities they deem as unacceptable;
+- Whether or not they would like to be treated via artificial life support if they are in circumstances they deem as unacceptable.

-- What types of life-sustaining treatment they would not like to receive; and
+- What types of life-sustaining treatment they would not like to receive.

 Once the living will has been completed and signed in accordance with state law, the principal should: